Rajvir Dahiya: Positions and publications

 Dahiya was a scientific reviewer and chairman (1996-2021) for the medical research programs in prostate, ovarian and breast cancer at the United States Army Department of Defense’s (DOD).
 He was also a member and chairman (1992-2021) of various scientific committees for National Institutes of Health (NIH), including the National Cancer Institute (NCI) and the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 Dahiya is a medical research advisor and scientific reviewer for several international programs and institutions.

 Dahiya has published more than 550 original research manuscripts.
 Dahiya’s world ranking in medicine is 4759 and USA ranking is 2644 with more than 35,500 research citations and D-index of 107 in 2024.
 He has written books and holds multiple patents in oncology.
 Based on the NIH and VA data base NIH Reporter and Grantome, Dahiya's research programs were supported (99 times awarded) by the NIH and VA.
-Dahiya was a scientific adviser to the President of India Dr. A.P.J.
+Dahiya was a scientific adviser to the president of India Dr. A.P.J.
 Abul Kalam (Avul Pakir Jainulabdeen Abdul Kalam, 11th President of India from 2002-2007).

 Dr. Rajvir Dahiya and Dr. Dharampal Singh Chauhan are discussing with the President of India about the transfer of medical technologies from the USA to India in the field of cancer diagnosis, prognosis and treatment that would save the lives of millions of cancer patients.
-Dahiya is an Associate Editor of Cancer Research, is an Associate Editor of Clinical Cancer Research, an Academic Editor of “PLoS ONE, and a senior academic editor of American Journal of Cancer Research.
+Dahiya is an associate editor of Cancer Research, is an associate editor of Clinical Cancer Research, an academic editor of “PLoS ONE, and a senior academic editor of American Journal of Cancer Research.

-Dahiya (President) and Chauhan (Secretary) of "Society of American Asian Scientists in Cancer Research" are leading this society that has more than 5,000 cancer scientists in the USA.
+Dahiya (president) and Chauhan (secretary) of "Society of American Asian Scientists in Cancer Research" are leading this society that has more than 5,000 cancer scientists in the USA.

-Keynote Speaker and Scientific Contributions
+Keynote speaker and scientific contributions

-Dahiya has been internationally recognized as a keynote speaker, organizing committee member, and scientific advisor for leading global cancer conferences.
-His participation underscores his pioneering contributions to cancer epigenetics, molecular oncology, and RNA therapeutics.
+Dahiya has been internationally recognized as a keynote speaker, organizing committee member, and scientific advisor for global cancer conferences.
+His participation underscores his contributions to cancer epigenetics, molecular oncology, and RNA therapeutics.